whitneyburton/portfolios/students/1508/ross-edfort/20151002-ross_edfort-m1.md

 ### Feedback to Me

   "Ross was a great partner to pair with, and a lot of the success that we had on the project was likely due to our ability to work well together.
 We both have similar work styles and we're on the same page with how much time and effort we intended to put in to headcount.
 There were a lot of long stretches where we sat in front of the computer, stumped on a problem for hours, and relied on each other to keep putting one foot in front of the other.
 After week of countless hours, expletive-filled-rants, and high fives, we learned a ton more about programming and also built rapport with one another that we likely would not have found otherwise.
-Overall: great first experience for a pairing project!"
+Overall: great first experience for a pairing project!" - Matt S.

+  "Always very motivated and helpful, Ross is one of the more positive influences on the cohort, both as a leader and as a student.
+A pleasure to pair with due to a great attitude and driven demeanor." - Chad M.

+  "Ross has been a great asset to our cohort over the course of mod 1.
+He's regularly available for help and willing to drop what he's doing to take a look at your code.
+The combination of his technical skill and patience make him someone I'll continue to ask for help, and look forward to working with in the future." -Pat W.

 ## Community
 * Helped organize the 1510 Welcome Happy Hour and Information Session